makerdao/community/governance/votes/Executive vote - July 25, 2024.md

 If this executive proposal passes, then the [GSM Pause Delay](https://mips.makerdao.com/mips/details/MIP113#10-1-gsm-governance-security-module-pause-delay) will be updated as follows:

-- The GSM Pause Delay will be decreased from by 14 hours from 30 hours to **16 hours**.
+- The GSM Pause Delay will be decreased by 14 hours from 30 hours to **16 hours**.

 #### ESM Minimum Threshold Update